VertebrateResequencing/vr-runner/README.md

     # Run from cron
     */5 *  *   *   *     vr-wrapper ~/.vrw/runners 'run-runners -v -c config.conf -L config.lock'

 Example config files can be found in the *misc* directory of the distribution.
-The projects are small text files which define the input data, they may look like this:
+The projects are small text files ("**.txt**" suffix is required!) which define the input data, they may look like this:

     # Where to send notification about job completion
     email: someone@somewhere.org